 • Horizontal option spread - The options vary with respect to maturity but not strike price.
 Also called a calendar spread.

-Option straddle - It involves the purchase or sale of both a put and a call option.
+Option straddle - Involves the purchase or sale of both a put and a call option.

-• Option straddle purchase - It involves the purchase of a put and a call option.
+• Option straddle purchase - Involves the purchase of a put and a call option.
 It is designed to take advantage of a volatile market.

-• Option straddle sale - It involves the sale of a put and a call option.
+• Option straddle sale - Involves the sale of a put and a call option.
 It is designed to take advantage of a stable market.

-Public elevators - Licensed and regulated bulk storage facilities where grain is stored for a rental fee.
+Public elevators - Licensed and regulated bulk storage facilities where crops are stored for a rental fee.
 The elevators may also be approved for delivery on commodity futures exchanges.

 Pyramiding - Using profits from an existing position to expand the size of that position.